rh-ai-quickstart/ai-quickstart-contrib/CONTRIBUTING.md

 Here's how it works:
 * [ai-on-openshift.io](https://ai-on-openshift.io) is built using GH Actions and mkdocs
-* We use `git submodule` to drop kickstarts in appropriate locations
+* We use `git submodule` to drop quickstarts in appropriate locations
 * mkdocs picks up your README converting to html (this is why READMEs are so important)
 * GH Actions will pull your latest changes even though the submodule in main isn't updated

-There are 2 ways to list your kickstart:
+There are 2 ways to list your quickstart:
 1. Request publication using the issue template in the ai-on-openshift.io repository
 2. Be resonsive to GitHub issues and requests to promote from the AI BU